Remote Library Resources

 St Peter’s has joined CLeF (the College Libraries e-books Fund), which will permit the College to purchase e-books and make them available to users (in the same way as other electronic resources) via SOLO.
 Where an electronic version of a particular text is available to the University, this is the quickest and most efficient method of proceeding.

-Please note, that from 23 March 2020, all College Library loans not already overdue have been extended to Wednesday 17 June 2020.
+Please note, that from 23 March 2020, all College Library loans to continuing students not already overdue have been extended to October 2020.

 Reading lists are gradually being made available via ORLO, which can provide links to scanned chapters from books, although please bear in mind that not every subject has yet upload information to the site.